701-T4/flatshare/CONTRIBUTING.md

 Firebase project for development of this application.
 Alternatively, you can share one with other people.

+You will need to update the `.firebaserc` file with the new project identifier, regardless of which of the following steps you decide to take.
+There is a `.firebaserc` located in both the frontend and backend directories.

 #### New Project

 > Follow this if you want to setup a new Firebase project.